Cyberlorians/Articles/MaliciousActivityandSentinelP5.md

 ## Part-5: Malicious traffic in Sentinel - Summary Rules. ##

-Flow logs will become verbose, especially when an allowed port is open and malicious activity is allowed IN.
-We can leverage Summary Rules to summarize only the Allowed Malicious IN activity.
-What are Summary Rules?
+Flow logs can become quite detailed, particularly when an open port is allowing incoming malicious activity.
+To manage this, we can use Summary Rules to consolidate and focus on the Allowed Malicious IN activity.
+What exactly are Summary Rules?

 Per [Microsoft](https://learn.microsoft.com/en-us/azure/sentinel/summary-rules) on Summary Rules.